About San Lucas — In Depth

 Economy & Demographics

 The economy of San Lucas is heavily influenced by the surrounding agricultural industry, which is a major employer and economic driver for the region.
 The community's 377 residents work in a variety of agricultural-related fields, including crop production, food processing, and farm equipment sales and maintenance.
-Additionally, some local businesses serve the needs of the farming community, such as agricultural supply stores and transportation services.
+Some local businesses serve the needs of the farming community, such as agricultural supply stores and transportation services.
+While San Lucas maintains a relatively small population, the community is important in supporting the broader agricultural economy of Monterey County.

 Elections & Voter Records